valkov01/legal_document_assistant/README.md

 # Legal Document Assistant

-**This repository was used for the Streamlit Deployment.
-Here is the link to the [Legal Document Assistant](https://legaldocumentassistant-4swnagomyzzgbkj6sdmrsq.streamlit.app/)**.
+This repository was used for the Streamlit Deployment.
+Here is the link to the **[Legal Document Assistant](https://legaldocumentassistant-4swnagomyzzgbkj6sdmrsq.streamlit.app/)**.

+If you want to test the program, but don't have a legal file to use, feel free to download *constitution.pdf* file from the repository.
+After uploading and processing the file, you can ask the chatbot questions about it.

 ## Design Challenge